 To put it quite simply, it lacks a third.
 A power chord is just a perfect fifth and a perfect fourth stacked neatly upon one another.
 That being said, this not-quite-chord has made a splash in the music scene.

-You would be hard pressed to find a band who doesn’t utilize the power chord as a primary structural tool for both choruses and verses.
+You would be hard-pressed to find a band that doesn’t utilize the power chord as a primary structural tool for both choruses and verses.
 This isn’t just a pittance, either.
-As the name suggests, a power chord can be, well, powerful, as it contains an octave, giving of it a full bodied sound.
+As the name suggests, a power chord can be, well, powerful, as it contains an octave, giving it a full-bodied sound.

 Now that you have a bit of knowledge, let’s create one of these non-chords.
 If we take a minor and, using A as the root, move up a perfect fifth, we come to E (A#, B, C, C#, D, D#, E).

-Now that we covered basic knowledge and guitar chords construction, we can get on to the fun part; adding seasoning to your power chords.
+Now that we covered basic knowledge and guitar chord construction, we can get on to the fun part; adding seasoning to your power chords.

 If you ate the same thing every single day, eventually, you would become tired of the taste and long for new flavors.
 The same is true of power chords.
 Eventually, magic rubs off, leaving behind a less than satisfying monotonous heap of bland writing.
 With a few added notes, you can revive your beloved power chords in a whole new light.